dirkroorda/laf-fabric/docs/workbench.rst

 ------------
 In this Github project *LAF-Fabric* there is a Python package called :mod:`graf`.
 It is a package without extension modules, so it will run from anywhere in your system.
-I did not use the Python distutils to create a distribution that you can incorporate in your local Python installation.
+I also used the Python distutils to create a distribution that you can incorporate in your local Python installation.
 You can just clone it from github and work with it right away::

     cd «directory of your choice»